SaarthShah/PowerOutagePredection/README.md

 `CLIMATE.CATEGORY`: Current climate where the outage was reported <br><br>
 `OUTAGE.START.DATE`: Date when the outage was reported <br><br>
 `OUTAGE.START.TIME`: Time when the outage was reported <br><br>

-Our goal while exploring this dataset is to better understand the factors that may be affecting how long these power outages last.
-As this dataset contains information about a lot of major power outages, it can provide us with a substantial amount of relative insight about what factors influence the likeliness and duration of these outages.
-These results can then be distributed to the relevant authorities in order to take precautionary steps to prevent futher events from happening alongside shortening the impact and duration.
-In the ever rising digital world, such insights have the potnetial to significantly impact the quality of life of US citizens by ensuring that they have constant access to power.

-For this study, we will focus on answering the following question:

-`Do power outages have a specific pattern?
-Do charactersitics like day of the week, time of the day, regions, electricity price, and outage causes have a correlation with the duration of the power outage`

 ## **Cleaning and EDA**